Full Form of ADR

-- Foreign companies looking to raise capital in denominations of dollars can do by opting for ADRs.
+- Foreign companies looking to raise capital in denominations of dollars can do so by opting for ADRs.

 - An investor looking to diversify their portfolio can invest in ADR, which is an indirect investment in foreign and US non-listed companies as a retail investor.

 - The information related to financials can be kept private by both parties until earnings are realized.
 Even after the outcome, parties can choose not to disclose data.

 - It is an easy and faster means to raise capital from the US markets, especially when the other process is very lengthy and time-consuming.
 Firms need not worry about filing the report up to date to the core, as in the case of any publicly traded US firm.